-Description The ASK function can be used to analyze ASK signals.
+Description signals.
+It can either waveform or the syn The ASK function can be used to analyze ASK signals.
 It can either display the demodulated waveform or the symbols encoded in the signal.
 Manchester or Miller line codes can also be decoded.
 Measurement AM Depth: Current, Min, Cent, Max items Mod.
-Rate: Current, Min, Cent, Max Carrier Pwr: Current, Min, Cent, Max Carrier Freq Offset: Current, Min, Cent, Max SINAD: Current, Min, Cent, Max Operation: configuration 1. .
+Rate: Current, Min, Cent, Max Carrier Pwr: Current, Min, Cent, Max Carrier Freq Offset: Current, Min, Cent, Max SINAD: Current, Min, Cent, Max Operation: configuration 1.
+Set the center freque (page 41).
 Set the center frequency to the carrier frequency (page 41).
-2. Press Measure > Demod[F2]>ASK[F4]>ASK Analysis[F1] and turn ASK Analysis on.

-disabled.

-• Any other measurement mode will automatically be
+Press Press Demod[F2]>ASK[F4]>ASK Analysis[F1] and turn ASK Analysis on. • Any other measurement mode will automatically be disabled.